adamnemecek/SBFrames/README.md

 A DualQuaternion represents a rotation followed by a translation in a computationally convenient form.
 A DualQuaternion has 'real' and 'dual' Quaternion parts which are derived from the specified rotation (R) and translation (T).
-[The 'real' part is 'R'; the 'dual' part is'T * R / 2'].
+[The 'real' part is 'R'; the 'dual' part is T * R / 2].
 Multiplication of DualQuaternions composes frame transforamations.
 Q * P implies 'transform by P, then by Q'

 A DualQuaternion can be built from a rotation and/or a translation.
 Given a DualQuaternion